AdobeDocs/campaign-classic-learn.en/help/profile-management/create-and-manage-profiles.md

 title: Create and manage profiles
 description:  Learn how to access profile data, sort and filter profiles, and manually create and manage profiles.
 Understand  compliance  with General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 landing-page-description: Understand the concept of profiles.
 Learn how to access profile data, sort and filter profiles and manually create and manage profiles.
 Learn about GDPR and CCPA.
+short-description: Understand the concept of profiles.
+Learn how to access profile data, sort and filter profiles and manually create and manage profiles.
+Learn about GDPR and CCPA.
 feature: Profiles
 kt: 5081
 thumbnail: 35611.jpg